zackorndorff/binja_printk/README.md

 ## Usage
 1. Build it, per the instructions above.
 Given Binary Ninja's development pace, providing precompiled binaries isn't all that practical.
+I'm experimenting with GitHub Actions, if that pans out you can find builds in the build artifacts :)
 2. Open With Options your `.ko`.
 3. Scroll to the bottom section "Workflows".
 Enable them with the "Workflows Analysis Orchestration Framework" checkbox, then set "Function Workflow" to